pr4bh4sh/Playwright-BDD-Bridge/README.md

 - **🔄 Real-time Refresh**: Update preview content with a single click
 - **📋 Context Menus**: Right-click on TypeScript test files to open preview
 - **🔘 Preview Button**: Click the preview button in editor title bar for instant access

-- **⌨️ Command Palette Integration**: Access features through VS Code commands
-- **📊 Comprehensive Logging**: Built-in logging system for debugging and monitoring
+- **📊 Comprehensive Logging**: Built-in logging system with configurable levels for debugging
 - **🎯 Clean UI**: Modern, responsive webview interface
 - **🔍 Proper Gherkin Keywords**: Smart detection of Given/When/Then/And keywords based on step context